 ***

 When I come to again I’m in a different place again, but at least when I turn my head it works.
 The walls are milky white and so are the floors and ceiling.
 I’m in one of those elevated hospital recovery beds.
-It’s really just a “we were going to discharge you but wanted to wait a couple of minutes in case you tried to die again” sort of rooms.
+It’s really just a ‘we were going to discharge you but wanted to wait a couple of minutes in case you tried to die again’ sort of rooms.
 Laura is sleeping in a chair in the corner.
 That’s not a good sign, it meant I’d been here for a long time.
 Healthcare in the 29th century is fast.
 Everything takes fifteen minutes, tops.
 They only keep people overnight who have been blown to pieces.

 I look down.
 There are leg shapes beneath the blanket, and arms and a torso, too.
 Oh, thank God.
 But if I still have all my parts, then why am I still in the hospital?